priithaamer/adyen-skinbuilder/README.markdown

 # Adyen Skinbuilder [![Build Status](https://secure.travis-ci.org/priithaamer/adyen-skinbuilder.png?branch=master)](http://travis-ci.org/priithaamer/adyen-skinbuilder)

 Simple Sinatra server to make Adyen skin authoring easier.
-Also includes rake tasks to bundle skin directories into deployable bundles.
+It does the template rendering on your local machine, which is very much similar to the end result generated in Adyen.
+Given adyen admin credentials provided, it also allows to upload and test skin within just one click.

 ## Install